Absorbent Granules

 1. What are absorbent granules?

-Absorbent granules are small, granular materials designed to quickly absorb liquids such as oils, chemicals, and other hazardous substances.
+Absorbent granules are small, granular materials that quickly absorb liquids such as oils, chemicals, and other hazardous substances.
 They are commonly used in spill kits and spill control procedures to contain and clean up spills.
-Made from various materials, including clay, cellulose, and other natural or synthetic compounds, these granules help prevent spills from spreading and reduce the risk of slips, falls, and environmental contamination.

 2. How do you use absorbent granules?

-Using absorbent granules is simple and straightforward.
-First, identify the spill area and ensure proper safety measures are in place, such as wearing protective gloves and goggles.
-Sprinkle the granules evenly over the entire spill, covering the liquid thoroughly.
-Allow the granules to sit for a few minutes, giving them time to absorb the liquid fully.
-Once the spill is absorbed, sweep up the granules using a broom and dustpan, and place the used granules into a suitable disposal bag.
+Then, sprinkle the granules evenly over the entire spill, covering the liquid thoroughly.
+Let the granules sit for a few minutes, allowing them to absorb the liquid fully.
+Once the spill is absorbed, sweep the granules using a broom and dustpan and place them in a suitable disposal bag.

 3. What is the shelf life of absorbent granules?